python-attrs/attrs/docs/examples.rst

    >>> fields(C).x.type
    <class 'int'>

-If you don't mind annotating *all* attributes, you can even drop the `field` and assign default values instead:
+If you don't mind annotating *all* attributes, you can even drop the `attrs.field` and assign default values instead:

 .. doctest::